ing-bank/baker/docs/documentation/recipe-visualization.md

 # Recipe Visualization

+Here we explain how to create a visual representation of your recipe like [this one](../index.md#visual-representation)

 ## Generate a .dot representation

 Baker can turn a recipe into a .dot representation. `.dot` is a notation for representing graphs.